nyx47rd/sptrckforwebsim/README.md

 ## ✨ Features

 -   **Multi-User Sharing:** Users can log in and share with others what they are currently listening to.
--   **Personal "Now Playing" Widget:** The `/api/now-playing` endpoint provides a data output showing the song you are currently listening to, which you can embed on your own website or profile.
+-   **Personal "Now Playing" Widget:** Thanks to this widget, when you go to `https://your-vercel-app-name.vercel.app/public/widget.html` you will see a widget showing the currently playing song.
+You can embed this widget on a website if you want.
--   **Automatic Updates:** A background task (cron job) periodically updates the currently playing tracks for all active users.
+-   **Automatic Updates:** A background task periodically updates the currently playing tracks for all active users.
--   **Easy Deployment:** Designed for easy deployment with Vercel and a cloud database provider (e.g., Vercel Postgres).
+-   **Easy Deployment:** Designed for easy deployment with Vercel and a cloud database provider (e.g., Neon).

 ## 🛠️ Tech Stack